-If you or a loved one struggle with a substance use disorder, contact The Recovery Village Palm Beach to speak with a representative about how a medical detox can help set a strong foundation for lasting sobriety following addiction treatment.
+If you or a loved one struggle with a substance use disorder, contact The Recovery Village Palm Beach at Baptist Health to speak with a representative about how a medical detox can help set a strong foundation for lasting sobriety following addiction treatment.
 Take the first step toward a healthier future by calling today.

 American Society of Addiction Medicine.
 “National practice guideline for the use of medications in the treatment of addiction involving opioid use.”
 June 1, 2015.
 Accessed July 18, 2019.